rchanrenous/42_projects/philosophers/README.md

 - git
 - make

-## Usage

-## Usage
+## Build the project

-The program can either be built locally or run in a Docker container.
+The program can either be built locally using the source files or run in a Docker container.

 ### Build locally

-First, install docker and the packages from the requirements section, then build the project:
+First, install packages from the requirements section, then build the project:
 ```
 git clone https://github.com/rchanrenous/42_projects.git 42_projects
 cd philosophers